andrewdhicks/cog/odcSOW.md

 ### Cloud Technology Momentum
 1. The cloud ship has sailed; come sail away with me
-2. Private industry is already using satelite data in interesting ways
+2. Private industry is already using satellite data in interesting ways

 ### GDAL is the key to application and data synergies